 This is a series of articles about a trip to Italy from Rome to Positano, a drive down the Amalfi Coast:

-- Rome to Positano: The Abbey of Montecasino and Herculaneum
+- Rome to Positano by car: The Abbey of Montecasino and Herculaneum

 - Arrival into Positano Beach (Part 1) (This Post)